Woman smiling with medium length brown, wavy hair, blue eyes, and a dark blue shirt

 What I’ve learned from students is that, while everyone’s path looks different, many share the same hopes: to be understood, to feel steady, and to create a meaningful life.
 That perspective guides everything I do.

-I live in San Francisco, CA with my husband and two kids.
-I love reading to them, volunteering at their school, swimming in the cold bay and ocean waters (or anywhere), and exploring the outdoors, cities and small towns.
+I live in San Francisco with my husband and two kids.
+I love reading to them, volunteering at their school, swimming in the bay, hot springs, or anywhere, and exploring the outdoors, cities, and small towns.

 Large set of wide stairs in an outdoor urban park setting.
 Buildings and trees in the background.
 The stairs have three sections of switch-back ramps going across and diagonal.